pmoffe/Scripts/README.md

     * This is a functions file that is required for most if not all of my scripts.
 Common processes have been consolidated into functions that can be called from multiple scripts.
   - NetApp.config
     * Configuration file that gets called from most if not all of my scripts.
 Common configuration items are stored here.
-- **Sandbox**
-  - Just a bunch of random scripts that I've saved as reference.
 - **VMware**
   - vCenter_AddAllVMsfromDatastore
     *